syedadeel2/G-PHP/README.md

 > Body parameter

-> <h4>NOTE: "cors" is an optional property if you do not want to whitelist do not include "cors" in the body.</h4>
+> <h4>NOTE: "cors" is an optional property.
+If you do not want to whitelist, do not include "cors" in the body.</h4>

 ``` json
   {